filippos1994/Gan_mri_aug/README.md

 ## Repository structure:

-- Preprocessing
+1. Preprocessing
+    - Python scripts that divide the subjects into training-validation-test sets, convert volumetric nifty images to 2D .png, resize them and drop their first and last frames (i.e. frames containing background and useless parts of the brain).
-- GAN models
+2. GAN models
-  - GAN architecture
+    - GAN architecture and training script.
+    - Weights.
-  - Weights
+    - Sample generated images.
+    - A notebook for empirically evaluating the generated images, through a k-NN model.
-- Classification
+3. Classification
+    - Script that combines GAN-generated images with real ones, at different ratios, to create new augmented images for the subsequent experiments.
-  - ResNet18 architecture
+    - ResNet18 architecture and training scripts.
-- Logs
+4. Logs
-  - GAN training losses
+    - GAN training losses.
-  - Classification experiments
+    - Classification experiments.
-    - TensorBoard logs
+      - TensorBoard logs.
-    - Runtime metrics
+      - Runtime metrics.
-- Results
+5. Results
-  - GAN evaluation
+    - GAN evaluation.
-  - Classification experiments
+    - Classification experiments.

 ## 1. Preprocessing